 - Erin Cardinal Wright, dance, for support of new dance work in film.

 * The highest scoring visual artist also received the Carolyn Heller Visual Arts Award, providing an additional $1,000 unrestricted award.
-Carolyn Heller was a popular visual artist in Tampa and upon her death in 2011, her family designated memorials in her name be directed to Hillsborough Arts.
+Carolyn Heller was a popular visual artist in Tampa and upon her death in 2011, her family designated memorials in her name be directed to a memorial award fund in her name.